Professional

-artists, curators, arts practitioners and arts organisations working within the
+Professional artists, curators, arts practitioners

-visual arts can apply to Arts Council funding awards for financial support.
-We consider visual arts to include a range of media such as painting,
+funding awards for financial support.
+We consider visual arts to include a range

-drawing, sculpture, printmaking, photography, live art/performance, film, video
+of media such as painting, drawing, sculpture, printmaking, photography, live

-or other digital imaging media.
-You
+art/performance, film, video or other digital imaging media.
+You can learn more

-can learn more about the remit of the Visual Arts supports here.
+about the remit of the Visual Arts supports here.

-To be considered a professional arts practitioner you might not earn income continuously or exclusively from your
+you might not earn income continuously or exclusively from your

 artistic/curatorial practice, but you must identify yourself, and be recognised